-To submit an appeal, please complete the online Complaint and Appeals Form available through your student portal.
-The appeal must be submitted within 20 working days of the initial decision.
-Your encouraged to submit all relevant evidence to support your appeal.
+To submit an appeal please complete the online Complaint and Appeals Form can be accessed from your student portal.
+The appeal must be submitted within 20 working days of the initial decision being made.
+Your encouraged to submit all the evidence in supporting the appeal.

 You will receive a confirmation on receipt of a formal appeal.
-Generally, a decision will be made within 20 working days of the formal receipt of its receipt.
-You will be notified in writing of the resolution and outcome of appeal of your appeal.
+Generally, a decision will be made within 20 working days of the formal receipt of the appeal.
+You will be notified of the resolution and outcome of appeal in writing.